Your Nonprofit Got its Grant. Now What?

 As CFO, your ability to understand the program’s mission and the contract’s provisions while creating a strong GL and great rapport with the foundation will go a long way towards a successful project.

-But at the end of the day, grant administration is not just the work of the CFO.
+But at the end of the day, nonprofit grant management and administration is not just the work of the CFO.
 Of course, it involves finance, but it also concerns executive management, program supervisors (and their staff), the auditors, and the funder, too.
-A successful grant award creates a network that connects all of you to each other, wherein the strength of the grant (and how effectively it can be used) depends upon your teamwork.

 These are the bonds that you as the CFO create in your role throughout the grant process, and you must be involved at every step of the way.
 Only this way will you ensure your organization is best poised to obtain and administer grant funding so that you can better serve your community.